 Kelowna real estate guide & listings for sale

-In Kelowna, about 45% of dwellings are single detached homes, and the rest are mainly small apartment buildings, duplexes, and townhouses.
-This city has a good choice of unit sizes, ranging from lofts to four or more bedrooms.
-About 70% of the population of this city own their home and the remainder are renters.
-Around 30% of properties in this city were constructed in the 1960s and 1970s, while the majority of the remaining buildings were built in the 1980s and the 1990s.
+Single detached homes are the most common housing type, representing around half of dwellings in Kelowna, and the remaining properties are mainly small apartment buildings and townhouses.
+This city has a good choice of housing size options, ranging from lofts to four or more bedrooms.
+About 70% of the population of this city own their home while renters make up the remainder.
+Roughly 30% of properties in this city were built between 1960 and 1980, while most of the remaining buildings were built in the 1980s and the 1990s.

 It can be difficult to reach high schools and primary schools as a pedestrian from properties for sale in Kelowna.
 Likewise, daycares are not particularly plentiful and accordingly tend to require a rather long walk to get to.
 In addition to public schools, there are private primary and secondary schools.
 Concerning food, a fraction of home buyers in Kelowna may be able to access one of over 100 supermarkets on foot, while others will need another means of transportation.
 There are also a few choices for those who value restaurants and cafes in close proximity.